Flowminder/COVID-19/count_residents.md

-# Home location counts (number of 'resident subscribers') per locality
+# Count of residents (home location counts), per locality

 ## What is this?